 On your marketing calendar, map those specific dates when you'll publish each piece within a project.

-The all-new Marketing Projects feature in CoSchedule helps you create a project that spans multiple days.
-Simply add a new marketing project to your calendar on the day your project starts.
+The Marketing Calendar product in CoSchedule helps you create a project that spans multiple days.
+Simply add a new marketing campaign to your calendar on the day your project starts.